 of the Suffolk County Council arms

-and a flag which places the shield from its coat of arms, on a yellow cloth
+which it seems is actually not used and a flag which places the shield from its coat of arms, on a yellow cloth

 , in contravention of standard heraldic practice (page 10).
 Neither of these represents the county but just the council which runs it, as an administrative body.